kyma-project/community/CONTRIBUTING.md

 - Provide a reference to any related GitHub issue.
 - Make sure that the [**Allow edits from maintainers**](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/) option is selected to allow upstream repository maintainers, and those with the push access to the upstream repository, to commit to your forked branch.
 - Choose at least one `area/{capability}` label from the available list and add it to your PR to categorize changes you made.
 Labels are required to include your PR in the `CHANGELOG.md` file, and classify it accordingly.
-10. After you create a PR, relevant Prow tests need to complete successfully.
+10. After you create a PR, relevant CI tests need to complete successfully.
-- If you are a Kyma organization member, all related Prow tests run automatically after you create a PR.
+- If you are a Kyma organization member, all related CI tests run automatically after you create a PR.
-- If you are an external contributor, contact the repository maintainers specified in the `CODEOWNERS` file to review your PR and add the `/test all` comment to your PR to trigger all tests.

 If a test fails, check the reason by clicking the **Details** button next to the given job on your PR.
-Make the required changes and add the `/test {failed-test-name}` comment to your PR to rerun the test.
+Make the required changes and the tests rerun.
+If you want to run a skipped test, add the `/test {test-name}` or `/retest {test-name}` comment to your PR.
 If you want to rerun all failed tests, add the `/retest` comment.

-> **NOTE:** All test comments trigger tests only when a Kyma organization member adds them to a PR.
+- If you are an external contributor, contact the repository maintainers specified in the `CODEOWNERS` file to review your PR and add the `/test all` comment to your PR to trigger all tests.
+A Kyma organization member needs to rerun the tests manually each time you commit new changes to the PR.

 11. Wait for the Kyma maintainers to review and approve your PR.
 The maintainers can approve it, request enhancements to your change, or reject it.

-> **NOTE:** The reviewer must check if all related Prow tests have completed successfully before approving the PR.
+> **NOTE:** The reviewer must check if all related CI tests have completed successfully before approving the PR.

 13. When the maintainers approve your change, merge the PR.
 If you are an external contributor, contact the repository maintainers specified in the `CODEOWNERS` file to do the merge.